jmasselink/jmasselink.github.io/README.md

 # jmasselink.github.io
-this is the home of my future website and associated code wranglings.
+this is the home of my website and associated code wranglings.